sendgrid/sendgrid-parse-api-example/README.md

-# sendgrid-parse-example
+# sendgrid-parse-api-example

-Capture a SendGrid Parse inbound email webhook.
+Example application using the SendGrid Parse API.

 This small application demonstrates how to start using SendGrid's Parse API.
 Additionally, it acts as a boilerplate of code that you can begin with and adjust to your own needs.
+It comes with complete instructions for getting the SendGrid Parse API working.

 ## Getting Started